Aliases for DGKA Gene

 Previous HGNC Symbols for DGKA Gene

 The protein encoded by this gene belongs to the eukaryotic diacylglycerol kinase family.
 It acts as a modulator that competes with protein kinase C for the second messenger diacylglycerol in intracellular signaling pathways.
 It also plays an important role in the resynthesis of phosphatidylinositols and phosphorylating diacylglycerol to phosphatidic acid.
 Several transcript variants encoding different isoforms have been identified for this gene. [provided by RefSeq, Apr 2017]

 GeneCards Summary for DGKA Gene

 DGKA (Diacylglycerol Kinase Alpha) is a Protein Coding gene.
 Diseases associated with DGKA include Fibrosclerosis Of Breast and Lymphoproliferative Syndrome, X-Linked, 1.
-Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Signaling by GPCR and Effects of PIP2 hydrolysis.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR and Effects of PIP2 hydrolysis.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and NAD+ kinase activity.
-An important paralog of this gene is DGKI.
+An important paralog of this gene is DGKB.